 Offer for reuse.
 Do not recycle; dispose as trash.
 Colorful ceramic/porcelain items (even broken ones) are sometimes used by local arts centers or craftspeople, so a phone call or a post to an online sharing group (e.g. Freecycle.org or a Buy Nothing Facebook group) may help extend their usefulness.

 The ChicoBag Company’s repurposing program (www.chicobag.com/repurposing-program) collects discarded reusable bags for distribution to fixed/low-income families or for recycling into new products.
 Mail to ChicoBag, C/O Zero Waste Program, 13434 Browns Valley Drive, Chico, CA 95973.

 Glass vases are not recyclable.
-Donate to a local garden club, swap shop or local florist(s) for reuse.
-(Call first).
+Donate to a local garden club, swap shop, or local florist(s) for reuse (call first).

 Old vehicles, even inoperable ones, are valued for spare parts and metal.
-Consider donating them to a charitable organization (may be tax deductible).
+Consider donating them to a charitable organization (might be tax deductible).
 Contact your favorite charity or search online for “auto (or vehicle/truck/motorcycle/boat) donation.”
 Alternatively, search the Internet under “Auto Wreckers & Salvage.”

 There are no special disposal requirements, but x-rays do contain a small amount of silver.
 Many hospital radiology departments will accept them for recycling.